Aircampus-in/Curriculum/README.md

 TOPICS
-- Introduction to Unix & Shell Commands

-- Introduction to Git

-- Branching and Merging in Git

-- Collaborating with Github

 ### HTML & CSS FUNDAMENTALS
 Get started with Web development by getting familiar with HTML, CSS to build basic web applications which will be responsive.